-Resources Required to Support Students with Disabilities: Currently, all states provide some form of additional funding to districts to serve students with disabilities.32 Like other states, Delaware recognized that there is a great variance in the types of services that each student with disabilities needs-and that those different services come with different price tags.
-Under current Delaware law, a school receives additional units for demonstrating that is serving a certain threshold of students with disabilities.
+Resources Required to Support Students with Disabilities: Currently, all states provide some form of additional funding to districts to serve students with disabilities.
+Like other states, Delaware recognized that there is a great variance in the types of services that each student with disabilities needs-and that those different services come with different price tags.
+Under current Delaware law, a school receives additional units for demonstrating that it is serving a certain threshold of students with disabilities.
 Student need is categorized as basic, intensive, or complex.
-Currently, intensive and complex special education units are funded from Pre-K through twelfth grade but basic special education units are only funded from fourth through twelfth grade.33
+Currently, intensive and complex special education units are funded from Pre-K through twelfth grade but basic special education units are only funded from fourth through twelfth grade.

 Resources Required due to Student Enrollment Shifts: Student enrollment is accounted for only once a year-the "September 30 unit count"-which then dictates the level of state funding that a school receives for the entire year, including how many staffing positions a school receives.
 However, this approach does not effectively account for student transience, which is a particular issue in the City of Wilmington.
-For example, If a student with special needs registers after September 30 and requires a paraprofessional, that staffing position must be funded entirely with local funds since state funding is only allocated for students who are in the school as of September 30.
+For example, if a student with special needs registers after September 30 and requires a paraprofessional, that staffing position must be funded entirely with local funds since state funding is only allocated for students who are in the school as of September 30.
+Other states, such as Pennsylvania, have multiple count days in a school year.

-Resources Required to Support of Low-income Students and English Language Learners:
+Resources Required to Support of Low-income Students and English Language Learners:The state should fund an initial weighted unit funding program to support all schools within